vszakats/hb/README.md

 You only need to use manual setup if the dependency isn't available on your platform on a system location, or you wish to use a non-standard location.
-Typically, you need to do this on non-\*nix (e.g. Windows) systems for all packages and for a few packages on \*nix which are not available via official package managers (e.g. ADS Client).
+Typically, you need to do this on non-\*nix (e.g. Windows) systems for all packages and for a few packages on \*nix that are not available via official package managers (e.g. ADS Client).

-Note that Harbour is tuned to use 3rd party **binary** packages in their default, unmodified &mdash; "vanilla" &mdash; install layout created by their official/mainstream install kits.
-If you manually move, rename, delete, add files under the 3rd party packages' root directory, or use a source package, the default Harbour build process (especially Windows implib generation) might not work as expected.
+Note that Harbour will use 3rd party **binary** packages in their default, unmodified &mdash; "vanilla" &mdash; install layout created by their official/mainstream install kits.
+If you manually move, rename, remove, add files under the 3rd party packages' root directory, or use a source package, the default Harbour build process (especially Windows implib generation) might not work as expected.